 Roth IRA accounts do not have RMDs.

-RMDs is a tax law which requires you to withdraw a certain amount of your Traditional IRA each year.
+RMDs are a part of tax law that requires you to withdraw a certain amount of your traditional IRA each year, beginning at age 70½.

-- Who plan to work past the age of 70 and thus will maintain a higher marginal tax rate
+- Plan to work past the age of 70, and who will thus maintain a higher tax bracket.

-Factor #3: The Difference in Roth & Traditional IRA Contribution Limits
+Factor #3: The Difference in Roth and Traditional IRA Contribution Limits

-In 2019, Roth and Traditional IRAs have the same maximum contribution limits.
+In 2020, Roth and traditional IRAs have the same maximum contribution limits.

 You can contribute:

-In a Traditional IRA a part of your account belongs to the IRS.
+In a traditional IRA, part of your account belongs to the IRS.

 If you expect to pay 15% tax on your withdrawals, 15% belongs to the IRS.

-The contribution limit is, therefore, higher for Roth IRAs.
+So the contribution limit is higher for Roth IRAs.

 This is another advantage for Roth IRAs.

-Related reading: If you’ve maxed out your contributions, you should also consider using a Health Savings Account, which offers an opportunity for $3,5000 per year in additional tax-advantaged saving and investing.
+Related Reading: If you’ve maxed out your contributions, you should also consider using a Health Savings Account, which offers an opportunity for $3,500 per year in additional tax-advantaged saving and investing.
 You can read more about HSAs in my detailed review of Lively, a no-fee HSA provider.

 Part #2: Guidelines for Choosing a Roth or Traditional IRA

-The factors that determine which account will provide you the highest after-tax return are:
+The factors that determine which account will provide the highest after-tax return are:

 General Guidelines For Investing in a Roth IRA

-When does paying taxes now, via investing in a Roth, make more sense than deferring taxes?
+When does paying taxes now, via investing in a Roth IRA, make more sense than deferring taxes?

 General Guidelines for Choosing a Traditional IRA

-When you expect your tax rates (or tax rate of the beneficiary) to be lower at the time of withdrawal
+When you expect your tax rate (or the tax rate of the beneficiary) to be lower at the time of withdrawal or rollover.

-The further you’re away from withdrawing from your IRA, the harder it to predict your future tax rate.
+The further you are away from withdrawing from your IRA, the harder it is to predict your future tax rate.

-Not only is it hard to predict what your life will be like, but it’s also not possible to predict what the Government will do.
+It’s hard to predict what your life will be like in the future, and it’s impossible to predict what the government will do.